A Sign of Things to Come: SaaS in 2026

 SaaS trends don't just pop up out of nowhere; they're shaped by several factors that influence how people and businesses view SaaS companies.
-With the ever-increasing rate of innovation, there's no room for stagnation or resting on their laurels.
-Instead, SaaS companies need to be at the forefront of change and rely on the latest cutting-edge tools and concepts to thrive in 2024.
+With the ever-increasing rate of innovation, there's no room for stagnation or resting on one's laurels.
+Instead, SaaS companies need to be at the forefront of change and rely on the latest cutting-edge tools and concepts to thrive.

-To understand where SaaS needs to go in 2024, it's best to look at what's been happening this year.
+To understand where SaaS needs to go, it's best to look at what's been happening this year.

 The “as-a-Service” Model

-First, it's always helpful to understand and review the genesis behind a revolutionary concept to understand its future.
+First, it's always helpful to review the genesis of a revolutionary concept to anticipate its future.
 As one of the trends to watch, Software as a Service (SaaS) emerged in the early 2000s.
-However, its roots can be traced back to earlier developments in computing and software delivery models, emerging just around the time the internet found its genesis.
+However, its roots can be traced back to earlier developments in computing and software delivery models, emerging just as the internet was taking shape.
 Key milestones in the emergence of the SaaS we all know and utilize today include:

-Time-Sharing Systems - 1960s-1970s: The origins of SaaS can be seen in the development of time-sharing systems, which allowed multiple users to access a single computer simultaneously.
+• Time-Sharing Systems - 1960s-1970s: The origins of SaaS lie in the development of time-sharing systems, which enabled multiple users to access a single computer simultaneously.
 This laid the groundwork for accessing software and computing resources remotely.

-Application Service Providers (ASPs) - 1990s: ASPs, such as Yahoo and SAP, began offering hosted software solutions to businesses by hosting software applications on their own servers and providing access to them over the internet.
-While this was an early form of SaaS, it was not as widespread or mature as modern SaaS offerings.
+• Application Service Providers (ASPs) - 1990s: ASPs, such as Yahoo and SAP, began offering hosted software solutions to businesses by hosting software applications on their own servers and providing access to them over the internet.
+While this was an early form of SaaS, it was neither as widespread nor as mature as modern SaaS offerings.

-Salesforce and SaaS - Early 2000s: The term "Software as a Service" (SaaS) gained popularity as a concept, and companies like Salesforce, founded in 1999, played a significant role in popularizing the model.
-Salesforce offered Customer Relationship Management (CRM) software as a service over the Internet, and their success helped establish SaaS as a viable software delivery model.
+• Salesforce and SaaS - Early 2000s: The term "Software as a Service" (SaaS) gained popularity, and companies like Salesforce, founded in 1999, played a significant role in popularizing the model.
+Salesforce offered Customer Relationship Management (CRM) software as a service over the Internet, and its success helped establish SaaS as a viable software delivery model.

-Everything as a Service - 2010s and Beyond: SaaS has continued to evolve and expand into various industries and applications, with many providers moving from perpetual/term license models to subscriptions.
-Today, not only have SaaS solutions become ubiquitous for a wide range of business and productivity functions, but it's also now found in industry-specific tools like healthcare management systems and financial software.
+• Everything as a Service - 2010s and Beyond: SaaS has continued to evolve and expand across industries and applications, with many providers moving from perpetual/term license models to subscription models.
+Today, not only have SaaS solutions become ubiquitous across a wide range of business and productivity functions, but they are also found in industry-specific tools like healthcare management systems and financial software.

 While the journey and growth that SaaS has seen within the past 70 years, the trajectory and potential of this concept are nowhere near realized yet.